rwth-irt/MPC_WT_experiment/README.md

 Date of the experiment: December 13, 2023

+How to plot:
+unzip all "ExperimentalData_0X.zip".
+run "plotData.m"

 Data information:
 "ExperimentalData.csv" contains the full experimental dataset of the R-MPC controlling an industrial 3 MW WT in norhtern Germany.
 The experiment was performend on the 13.12.2023.